Inexplicable crash and bad performance over network

 UE4Editor!WinMain() [d:\buildfarm\buildmachine_++depot+ue4-releases+4.9\engine\source\runtime\launch\private\windows\launchwindows.cpp:200]

 There’s a lot of weirdness to this.
-First off, the folder that it references (D:\BuildFarm) I can’t find at all on my drive, in fact my D drive’s UE4 folder is totally empty (I have my stuff on my F drive, though at one point something was on D)
+First off, folder that it references (D:\BuildFarm) I can’t find at all on my drive, in fact my D drive’s UE4 folder is totally empty (I have my stuff on my F drive, though at one point something was on D)

 Hi DylanBrady,

-I don’t believe you’re facing the same crash as the two links you posted, nor anything with the swarm agent or lighting build.
+I don’t believe you’re facing same crash as two links you posted, nor anything with swarm agent or lighting build.
 It looks like this may be happening when a component is destroyed.
 I don’t remember: is your log cutting BP destroying any components?
 Can you show me an image of your component destruction setup in your BP?

 I haven’t seen any jittery physics problems in 4.9 between networked packaged games so far.
 Can you reproduce that in a new test project?
 If so, can you upload it somewhere for me?
 Thanks!